marekmasek/selenide-autix-interview/README.md

-# AT AUTIX SELENIDE INTERVIEW
+# AT AUTIX SELENIDE JAVA INTERVIEW

 This project contains example tests for Autix.eu